 When determining value for a client, I look at a home’s value based upon the two differing perspectives that my client will face – 1) the buyer and 2) the appraiser.

-While buyer reaction is crucial in determining how much showing activity the house will have, buyers will not realistically pay more for a home if the appraiser comes in with a lower value than the sales price.
+While buyer reaction is crucial in determining how much showing activity the house will have and how close to the asking price they are willing to pay, buyers will not realistically pay more for a home if the appraiser comes in with a lower value than the sales price.
 There are exceptions to this rule but keep in mind, you probably are not one of them.
 Appraisers will take a more analytical approach to valuing a home, primarily by looking at recent sales comparables.
 A sales comparable is a similar home in shape, size, features, and amenities that has sold within the last 3 to 6 months, depending upon how active the real estate market is.
 Appraiser will try to use sales comparables from within the neighborhood as well as outside the neighborhood.
 The trick to an appraisal is how the appraiser adds or subtracts value for differing features and amenities of your home when compared to other sold properties in the area.
 For example, an appraiser will give your home additional value if you have a sizeably larger lot than the rest of the sales in the area or may decrease the value of your home if you only have 1 bathroom while the other homes in the area have at least 2.

 When trying to determine value for your home, view recent sales in your neighborhood as an appraiser would.
 Are the recent sales similar in size, age, condition, and amenities?
 Are you looking at sales within your neighborhood as well as outside the neighborhood.
 Are there any special features to your home that will make it stand out from the other comparables (i.e. solar)?
 Do these features add value or detract from it?
 How do these features compare to the other homes that have sold in the area?
 If everyone has granite countertops, for example, granite probably will not add anything more to the home’s value